-Now the current attribute set is UserConfigured2.
+Now the active attribute set is UserConfigured2.
 You can also select the preconfigured attribute set (named Default) from the Attribute Set drop-down list in the upper right.

 - On the Edit ribbon, in the Edit Events group, click Add Linear Events.

-The UserConfigured2 attribute set default settings and attributes appear and can now be used to add linear events using the widget.
-For more information about the Add Linear Events widget, see Adding linear events by route and measure.
+The UserConfigured2 attribute set default settings and attributes appear and can now be used to add linear events by using the widget.

 Import attribute sets

-Alternatively, you can import attribute sets shared with you by other users by using the steps outlined below.
+Alternatively, you can use the following steps to import attribute sets shared with you by other users:

-- Click Import and browse to the location of your Esri Roads and Highways attribute set (.rhas) file.
+- Click Import and browse to the location of your ArcGIS Roads and Highways attribute set .rhas file.

 - Click Open to import your file.

-The imported attribute set will be loaded into the Attribute Sets dialog box.
+The imported attribute set is loaded into the Attribute Sets dialog box.
 You can modify the attribute set by following the steps outlined above.